Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is the Promova app free?

 Promova does have a free version of their app.
 However, we noted a couple issues with the free version when using and reviewing this program.
-For one, the free version had limited content, and two, you are forced to watch ads.
+The free version had limited content, and you are forced to watch ads.

 Is Promova good?